dmcclimans/AudioSplit/Readme.md

     problems processing the recordings.

 14. Click the **Run** button to begin processing.

+<a name="KnownIssues"></a>
+## Known Issues

+**Settings file moved in version 2.0**

+In version 2.0 the file that contains the application settings was renamed and moved.
+If you upgrade from an earlier version you will lose your settings.

+To avoid losing you settings you can manually move your settings file.
+In versions before 2.0 the settings file was named ``AudioSplitSettings.xml`` and was located in the same folder as the exe file.
+To use this file with version 2.0 or later, rename the file to ``Settings.xml``, and move or copy it to ``C:\Users\<username>\AppData\Roaming\AudioSplit\``.

 ## License
 AudioSplit is licensed under the MIT license.
 You may use the AudioSplit application in